Here’s the truth about creating an efficient eCommerce Marketing strategy: it’s pretty complicated.

 To be honest, most eCommerce marketers don’t need to worry about making ads from scratch.

-Simply use organic posts from your Page that performed well, and target them to specific audiences.
+Simply use organic posts from your Page that performed well, and target them to a specific audience.

 It’s the approach that MVMT, a small luxury watch brand, took to generate over $90M in revenue in five years through Facebook ads.

 7. Build community around your brand

-Start a Facebook Group where your audience can come to share information and interests or discuss concerns.
+Start a Facebook Group where your target audience can come to share information and interests or discuss concerns.
 Then, create content around those conversations to help out or inspire them on social media.

 In saturated industries like beauty or discount retail, it’s hard to carve a space for your company.